Martina E. Vandenberg

 Prior to becoming an OSF Fellow, Vandenberg served as a partner at Jenner & Block LLP, where she focused on complex commercial litigation and internal investigations under the Foreign Corrupt Practices Act.
 She served as a senior member of the firm’s Pro Bono Committee.

 Vandenberg has spent two decades fighting human trafficking, forced labor, rape as a war crime, and violence against women.
-Vandenberg has represented victims of human trafficking pro bono in immigration, criminal, and civil cases.
-She has testified before the Senate Judiciary Subcommittee on Human Rights and the Law, the Helsinki Commission, the House Foreign Affairs Committee, and the House Armed Services Committee on an array of human rights issues.
-Through the Human Trafficking Legal Center, Vandenberg has trained more than 3,200 pro bono attorneys nationwide to handle human trafficking matters.
+She has represented victims of human trafficking pro bono in immigration, criminal, and civil cases, and has testified before the Senate Judiciary Subcommittee on Human Rights and the Law, the Helsinki Commission, the House Foreign Affairs Committee, and the House Armed Services Committee on an array of human rights issues.
+Through the Human Trafficking Legal Center, she has trained more than 3,600 pro bono attorneys nationwide to handle human trafficking matters.

 As a researcher for the Israel Women’s Network, she investigated and published the first report documenting human trafficking into Israel.
 While living in the Russian Federation in the 1990s, she co-founded Syostri, one of Russia’s first rape crisis centers for women.

-A Rhodes Scholar and Truman Scholar, Vandenberg has taught as an adjunct faculty member at the American University Washington College of Law and at the Oxford University Human Rights Summer Program.
-Vandenberg is admitted to practice in New York and the District of Columbia.
+A Rhodes Scholar and Truman Scholar, Vandenberg has taught as an adjunct faculty member at the American University Washington College of Law and the Oxford University Human Rights Summer Program.
+She is admitted to practice in New York and the District of Columbia.